Cumin Lander

 Construction

 I tested and finalized the circuit on a breadboard.
 I had initially used the SHT31 sensor but then moved to the BME280, which measures temperature, humidity, and pressure.
-The OLED and the sensor talk over I2C and operate at 3.3V, making the connections to the Xiao quite simple.
+The OLED and the sensor communicate over I2C and operate at 3.3V, making the connections to the Xiao quite simple.

 I designed a printable template in Eagle to help guide the soldering of the frame and the actual circuit.
 Like most of my sculptures, the entire frame is connected to GND, which makes routing the power very easy.